 - Diana Martinelli, Widmeyer Professorship in Public Relations

-- Michael Mays, Eberly Distinguished Professor of Outstanding Teaching
+- Michael Mays, Eberly Distinguished Professor of Outstanding Teaching, Emeritus

-- Joyce E. McConnell, William J. Maier, Jr. Dean and Thomas R. Goodwin Professor
+- Joyce E. McConnell, Thomas R. Goodwin Professor of Law

 - Marjorie A. McDiarmid, Steptoe and Johnson Professor of Law and Technology